 International Relations/Foreign Policy

-This workshop is a co-production of the Dickey Center for International Understanding and the Rockefeller Center for Public Policy.
+This workshop is organized by the Dickey Center for International Understanding and the Rockefeller Center for Public Policy.
 It is open to faculty from all disciplines.
 Students working on research projects related to a particular speaker are welcome to attend by emailing the

 All Seminars take place from 3:00-4:30pm in the Class of 1957 Library, 353 Haldeman, unless otherwise indicated.